pjeena/Classifying-customer-complaint-tickets-to-relevant-departments-for-efficient-resolution/README.md

 ![image](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*V9ac4hLVyms79jl65Ym_Bw.jpeg)

 Using tfidf, all the complaints were transformed to feature vectors of length around 37000 after removing stopwords and punctuations.
-The features seemed to be quite large since the complaints were quite lengthy and the data had around 1.1 million rows.
+The feature dimensions seemed to be quite large since the complaints were quite lengthy and the data had around 1.1 million rows.

 ## Model Building